Kokyett/CSharpMiscellaneous/README.md

 This project uses reflection to instanciate classes and run the Execute method.
 It contains:
 - ExecutablePathTask: it was created to test the est way to get the assembly path (using single file build and/or application installed into UNC folder).
+- NatStarTask: read the NatStar dictionary.
+Don't ask what is NatStar.